Enter the Boardroom with Nurole

 office block

-Episode 20 - How boards accelerate early-stage startups with Hema Patel
+20. Hema Patel - How boards accelerate early-stage startups

 As a strategic and commercial expert in digital solutions, Hema Patel has spent her career developing an in-depth understanding of how to accelerate growth and lending her functional expertise to various startups to help guide them through their Seed and Series A stages.
 Informed both by her current board roles at tech startups like ReMake and her executive career at industry-leading institutions like Microsoft, Facebook and Adobe, Hema joins Nurole CEO Oliver Cummings for a retrospective of her journey into the boardroom that explores the opportunities unlocked by investing in board talent at an early stage.